bignutty/activitysdk/README.md

-# activitysdk
+# ActivitySDK

-Discord embedded activity SDK.
+Unofficial SDK to communicate between the discord client and an embedded activity.